GoodNotes is an excellent note-taking and PDF-reading app for the iPad.

 GoodNotes supports folders within folders.
 You can have an infinite number of folders in GoodNotes, making you highly organised in the application.
 To quickly annotate an image, import it from photos or just take one with your camera.
 It is very useful for lectures and meetings.

 At the bottom of the homepage, you can view your documents or favourites.
 The documents section of your homepage is what we have been discussing up to this point.
 Under favourites, you can selectively view your favourite

 - Folders only

 - Any (all your favourite documents)

-Universal search lets you search all the documents in your app; both handwritten and texts.
+Universal search lets you search all the documents in your app; both handwritten and text.
 Searching through the app organises your search results, saving you a lot of time.
-Your search results are organised according to:
+Your search results are organised into:

 Creating digital notes in GoodNotes

 We will go through all the icons on the toolbar from left to right, starting with the top bar icons followed by the lower bar.
 The arrow on the far left corner takes you back to the homepage.
 It’s your exit button out of the workspace.

 The document thumbnail icon give you a glance at your document (page thumbnails, favourite pages and document outline).
 In this window, you can select multiple pages for copying, rotating, exporting and deleting.
 This lets you edit your notes quickly and painlessly.
 The ability to edit multiple pages at once makes GoodNotes 5 a great app for document editing.